 - Decrease or absence of fecal matter

 - Change in the texture of fecal matter (sticky, watery, harder, etc.)

 - Refusal to eat a favorite treat

-- Decrease in weight (get a baby scale to monitor your rabbit's weight)
+- Decrease in weight (a baby scale can monitor your rabbit's weight)

 - Increase in leftover food

 Depending on the underlying cause, you may need to consult a veterinarian to get your rabbit eating again.
 If you are unsure of the reason, look over your rabbit for any obvious reasons of ileus or symptoms.

 Sometimes you can determine why your rabbit isn't eating just by reviewing the list of reasons why they may have stopped.
 For example:

 - Overgrown incisor teeth (front teeth) are easy to see by lifting up your rabbit's lips.